Holey dollar: British colony of New South Wales (Australia)

 When the colony of New South Wales was founded in 1788, it ran into the problem of a lack of coinage.
-Foreign coins – including British, Dutch, Indian and Portuguese – were common in its early years, but much of this coin left the colony by way of trade with visiting merchant ships.
+Foreign coins – including British, Dutch, Indian and Portuguese – were common in its early years, but much of this coinage left the colony by way of trade with visiting merchant ships.
 Barter was a necessity amongst the colonists, with the most popular, rum, becoming an unofficial currency.
 One of the first attempts to restrict the practice was by Governor King, who on 19 November 1800 set an arbitrary price for foreign coinage, but there was never enough of it.
 To try and resolve the shortage, he requested the supply of sixpences to be used as shillings, but failed to get a hearing.
 The practice of using rum as a currency was prohibited by Governor Bligh in 1806, eventually culminating in the overthrow of the government in the Rum Rebellion.

 To overcome this shortage of coins, Governor Lachlan Macquarie took the initiative of using £10,000 in Spanish dollars sent by the British government to produce suitable coins in a similar manner to that described above.
 These coins to the value of 40,000 Spanish dollars came on 26 November 1812 on HMS Samarang from Madras, via the East India Company.

 With the shipment of currency were strict instructions to prevent the newly arrived coinage from leaving the country, so after consultation with the Judge Advocate and other officials, Governor Macquarie had a convicted forger named William Henshall cut the centres out of the coins and counter stamp them, thus making them useless outside the colony.
 The central plug (known as a dump) was valued at 15 pence (i.e., 1 shilling, 3 pence, or 1s 3d), and was restruck with a new design (a crown on the obverse, the denomination on the reverse), whilst the holey dollar received an overstamp around the hole ("New South Wales 1813" on the obverse, "Five Shillings" on the reverse).
 This distinguished the coins as belonging to the colony of New South Wales, creating the first official currency produced specifically for circulation in NSW.
-The combined nominal value in NSW of the holey dollar and the dump was 6s 3d (6 shillings, 3 pence), or 25 percent more than the value of a Spanish dollar; this made it unprofitable to export the coins from the colony.
+The combined nominal value in NSW of the holey dollar and the dump was 6s 3d (6 shillings, 3 pence), or 25 per cent more than the value of a Spanish dollar; this made it unprofitable to export the coins from the colony.